SpoicyCurri/ballon-d-ata/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A web scraping tool that collected all the Ballon d'Or nominations data into a single time series dataset, including the full history from 1956 to 2025.
+A web scraping tool that has collected all the Ballon d'Or nominations data from the [Ballon d'Or Wikipedia](https://en.wikipedia.org/wiki/Ballon_d%27Or) into a single time series dataset, including the full history from 1956 to 2025.
 Also an animated racing bar chart of total nominations of players during their active periods.

 ## 🚀 Setup